Court of Appeal of New Zealand: History of the Court of Appeal

 The Court of Appeal has existed since 1862.
 Before the establishment of the Court of Appeal, appeals from High Court (then known as the Supreme Court) decisions were heard by the governor and members of the Executive Council of New Zealand.
 This was a temporary measure until there were sufficient judges to constitute a court of appeal.

 By 1860, the High Court bench was large enough to sustain a court of appeal, but not large enough to provide a permanent court of appeal.
-In 1862 the Court of Appeal was consisted of judges of the High Court on a rotating basis.
+From 1862 onwards, the Court of Appeal consisted of all judges of the Supreme Court who sat on the appellate court on a rotating basis.
 It initially sat in Christchurch and Dunedin, and then moved to Wellington when that city became capital in 1865.
-The increase in the court's workload and the practical difficulties of High Court judges making themselves available for appellate work, resulted in the call for a permanent court of appeal.
-In 1957 the permanent Court of Appeal was established in Wellington with three specifically appointed Court of Appeal judges.
-Before the Supreme Court was established, the chief justice was a member of the Court of Appeal by virtue of office, but the permanent complement of the court comprised the President and six permanent members.
+The increase in the court's workload and the practical difficulties of High Court judges making themselves available for appellate work and needing to prepare reserved judgments without conferences resulted in the call for a permanent court of appeal.

+In 1957 a permanent, separate Court of Appeal was established, which began hearing cases in 1958.
+It was based in Wellington and initially had three dedicated Court of Appeal judges.
+There had been debate about whether the Chief Justice would head the separate Court of Appeal, but in the event the position of President of the Court of Appeal was created to head the Court.
+From 1957 until the end of 2003, the chief justice was an additional member of the Court of Appeal by virtue of their office.
+Chief Justices sat occasionally on the Court of Appeal but not regularly.

+The number of permanent Court members has risen as the volume and complexity of litigation and appeals have increased.
+Between 1958 and 1977, the Court of Appeal had a bench of three permanent judges (in addition to the Chief Justice ex officio).
+This increased to four in 1977, five in 1979, six in 1986 and seven in 1987.
+Immediately prior to the creation of the Supreme Court, the Court comprised the President and six permanent members plus the Chief Justice.
 Today the court consists of the President and nine other judges.
-The number of permanent Court members has risen as the volume and complexity of litigation and appeals have increased.
-There are now ten permanent members.
-The Court of Appeal delivered 628 judgments in 2017.